frameworkjet/FrameworkJet/README.md

 ```

 ## Configuration
-After the installation the framework, you should finish configures of the files listed below.
+After the installation of the framework, you should finish the configures of the files listed below.

 ### Back-end application